jahaynes/freemonads/README.md

 # freemonads
-A Simple DSL and Intepreter written in the Free Monad style
+A Simple DSL and Interpreter written in the Free Monad style